vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 | KEN  | IBUXI<br>IGIKI | All   | Descent not below `F190` |

 #### Sequencing
-Sequencing arrivals into YBTL is a joint responsibility of the subsectors of KEN, TBP and KPL(SWY).
-Initial sequencing actions should be performed by KEN and SWY, with fine tuning and any holding required issued by TBP.
+KEN and TBP share responsbility for initial sequencing for aircraft arriving from the north, east, and west.
+KPL(SWY) is responsible for initial sequencing for aircraft arriving from the south.
+Final sequencing actions are performed by TBP.

+Coordination with KPL(SWY) should be conducted to ensure that aircraft from each sector are sequenced appropriately with each other.

 ## STAR Clearance Expectation
 ### Handoff